emallson/stat-scaling-models/writeup.md

 results in 60% stat growth after almost 100 ilvls.

-*Shadowlands* has a very clear change, with stats growing much, *much* faster than in BFA or post-7.1 Legion.
+*Shadowlands* has a very clear change, with stats growing much, *much* faster than in BFA.
+It is (roughly) a linearized version of the post-7.1 *Legion* scaling.
 However, *Shadowlands* also introduces diminishing returns on secondary stats, which are not reflected in this chart.
 Our concern is that these diminishing returns may lead to awkward gearing choices by introducing scenarios where it is correct to drop ilvl for "bad" status simply because they haven't yet hit the heavier diminishing returns.

 This analysis is primarily concerned with answering one simple question: when looking at an item that has just dropped, should you equip it?
 What if it is an